Stress Management for Cardiovascular Disease

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on stress management for women living with HIV, so it's best to ask the trial organizers for more details.

-What data supports the effectiveness of the Stress Management and Resiliency Training Program treatment for cardiovascular disease?
+What prior data suggests that the Stress Management and Resiliency Training Program is safe for women living with HIV?

 This trial is for women living with HIV in the Southern US, who are at higher risk for cardiovascular disease.
 It aims to help those dealing with stress-related health issues like high blood pressure and sleep apnea.
 Participants should be experiencing stressors such as poverty or discrimination that could impact their heart health.Inclusion Criteria